shkschneider/czar/CONTRIBUTING.md

 # Contributing to Czar

 Thank you for your interest in contributing to Czar!
 This document provides guidelines for contributing to the project.

 ## Getting Started

 ### Prerequisites

 - LuaJIT (2.1+)
-- C toolchain (gcc/clang, make)
+- C toolchain (gcc/clang)
 - Git

 ### Setup Development Environment